Tinos

 Tinos (Τήνος /el/) is a Greek island situated in the Aegean Sea.
 It forms part of the Cyclades archipelago.
 The closest islands are Andros, Delos, and Mykonos.
 It has a land area of 194.464 km2 and a 2021 census population of 8,934 inhabitants.

 Tinos is famous amongst Greeks for the Church of Panagia Evangelistria, for the island's 80 or so windmills, for about 1,000 artistic dovecotes, for 50 active villages and for the Venetian fortifications on the mountain Exomvourgo.
-On Tinos, both Greek Orthodox and Catholic populations co-exist, and the island is also well known for its sculptors and painters, such as Nikolaos Gysis, Yannoulis Chalepas and Nikiforos Lytras.
+On Tinos, both Greek Orthodox and Catholic populations coexist, and the island is also well known for its sculptors and painters, such as Nikolaos Gysis, Yannoulis Chalepas and Nikiforos Lytras.